jeancmaia/mcglm/paper.md

 McGLM offers the flexibility to specify typical linear predictors, including the usual formula notation popular in many statistical software.
-In alignment with the GLM framework, the link function encompasses customary choices like logit and probit for binary and binomial data, log for count data, and identity for continuous accurate data.
+In alignment with the GLM framework, the link function encompasses usual choices like logit and probit for binary and binomial data, log for count data, and identity for continuous accurate data.
 The variance function is fundamental to the McGLMs, as it is related to the marginal distribution of the response